 If you’re looking for a simple dinner with flavor to die for, this is the one.
 Mexican Style Pot Roast.
 Perfect for a family, easy to make and a bounty of succulent, tender meat for dinner (and if there’s any left) some of the best leftovers, ever.

 As many of you know I have been traveling to and fro the past couple of years, from my house to the folks.
 It ended being a lot more to than fro.

-I grew up in the Midwest in the 60’s eating various and assorted “loose-meat” sandwiches, mainly Maid-Rites or Tavern Burgers.
+I grew up in the Midwest in the 60’s eating various and assorted “loose-meat” sandwiches, mainly Maid-Rite Sandwiches or as they are sometimes called Tavern Burgers.
 I never heard the word Sloppy Joe until I was an adult and moved away, and then no-one seemed to know what a Maid-Rite was!

 I have other White Chicken Chili recipes here, so I’m not real sure how I got inspired to make this one…a hint of fall coming, maybe?
 Yep.
 I said it.
 Fall.
 I’m glad I made this Chili, though, because Easy White Chicken Chili’s seriously delish.

 Awhile back, someone mentioned Cabbage Soup – in a rather derogatory way.
 Funny thing is, I love Cabbage Soup!
 Which isn’t all cabbage, by the way.
 There’s lot’s of other good stuff in it, too.

 It might seem like my blog has a lot to do with baking, lately.
 I’ve been updating my dessert menu; organizing it properly and that means posting the results.
 So if you’re tired of it, thanks for bearing with me – but now here’s a “Must Make” Cookie.
 Jaques Torres’ Chocolate Mudslide Cookies.